 Creating a Pet Emergency Survival Kit:

-- 72 hour food supply, including bowls and a can opener
+- 72- hour food supply, including bowls and a can opener

-- 72 hour water supply
+- 72-hour water supply

-- Leash, muzzle, harness
+- Leash, muzzle and harness or collar

 - Litter pan, litter, plastic bags and scooper

-- Medical records, Veterinarian’s name and contact number
+- Medical records, veterinarian’s name and contact number